gaearon/overreacted.io/src/pages/things-i-dont-know-as-of-2018.md

 * **Unix commands and Bash.** I can `ls` and `cd` but I look up everything else.
 I get the concept of piping but I’ve only used it in simple cases.
 I don’t know how to use `xargs` to create complex chains, or how to compose and redirect different output streams.
 I also never properly learned Bash so I can only write very simple (and often buggy) shell scripts.

-* **Low-level languages.** I understand Assembler lets you store things in memory and jump around the code but that’s about it.
+* **Low-level languages.** I understand Assembly lets you store things in memory and jump around the code but that’s about it.
 I wrote a few lines of C and understand what a pointer is, but I don’t know how to use `malloc` or other manual memory management techniques.
 Never played with Rust.

 * **Networking stack.** I know computers have IP addresses, and DNS is how we resolve hostnames.
 I know there’s low level protocols like TCP/IP to exchange packets that (maybe?) ensure integrity.
 That’s it — I’m fuzzy on details.